laminas/laminas-http/docs/book/client/cookies.md

 Essentially, `Cookies` aggregates all cookies for our client interactions, and allows us to send only those relevant to a given request.

-## Serializing and caching cookies
+## Serializing and Caching Cookies

 To cache cookies &mdash; e.g., to store in `$_SESSION`, or between job invocations &mdash; you will need to serialize them. `Laminas\Http\Cookies`